Doing good does you good

 Evidence shows that helping others can have a positive effect on your own mental health.

 Things to consider before you start

 Ready to get started with doing good?
 Here are three things to consider.

 Doing something for a good cause

-Getting involved with a cause that is close to your heart can be hugely beneficial for both the cause you are supporting and your own sense of wellbeing and achievement.
+Getting involved can be hugely beneficial for both the cause you are supporting and your own sense of wellbeing.

 Random acts of kindness